google/cpp-from-the-sky-down/tafn/tafn.md

 In addition to forwarding easily, `action tags` also solve the issue of how to differentiate the member functions of the smart reference itself.
 Because `action tags` are namespaced, it is obvious that the `action tag` `reset` applies to the reference itself and not to what is being stored.

 In addition, if we could extend this tecnhique to making for example debugging proxies doing such things as logging all `action tags` and parameters if we so desired.
+In fact, we could even use this to create a transparent remoting proxy which will convert member function invocations into a remote procedure call.

 ### Containment